docpad/docpad/README.md

 - [YAML](https://github.com/visionmedia/js-yaml) with `--- yaml` (default)
 - [CoffeeScript](http://jashkenas.github.com/coffee-script/) with `--- coffee`

-### Features

-- Runs on Node.js 0.4, 0.5, and 0.6
-- Can run on windows
-- Dynamic documents
-	- Allows you to have documents that re-render on each request
-- Ability to extend the server yourself
-	- This allows you to utilise DocPad while adding in your own server-side logic
-- Version checking
-	- Always stay up to date
-- Mix and match renderers; e.g. `file.html.md.eco`
-- Easy plugin infrastructure

 ## About

-DocPad is thriving these days... you can check out [a bunch of websites already using it here](https://github.com/bevry/docpad/wiki/Showcase), and [discover the awesomely handsome crew behind the community here](https://github.com/bevry/docpad/wiki/Users).
+DocPad is doing great these days.
+You can check out [a bunch of websites already using it here](https://github.com/bevry/docpad/wiki/Showcase), and [discover the awesomely handsome crew behind the community here](https://github.com/bevry/docpad/wiki/Users).
 Ocassionally we also hold [events and competitions](https://github.com/bevry/docpad/wiki/Events) where you can learn more about DocPad, hack with others together, and win some cool stuff!
 Nifty.

 On that note, DocPad is awesomely extensible.
 You can [download other people's plugins](https://github.com/bevry/docpad/wiki/Extensions) and use them in real quick, or even [write your own in matters of minutes.](https://github.com/bevry/docpad/wiki/Extending)

 [Best yet, definitely check out the entire wiki, as this has just been a small taste of it's awesomeness, and there is plenty awesomness left to be discovered.](https://github.com/bevry/docpad/wiki)

 Thanks.
-DocPad loves you.
+DocPad loves you!!!